Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 - If you don't like the name of your laptop that shown in "About This Mac", you can change it!
 Press Shift+Cmd+G <kbd>⇧⌘G</kbd> and copy-and-paste this path: `/Users/Username/Library/Preferences/com.apple.SystemProfiler.plist`, and remember, the word `Username` Is for your username, now download your favorite plist editor (mine is "PilstEdit Pro"), then you can change to `Lenovo IdeaPad 320-14IKB (80XK)` or any name you want.
 ![](Images/Edit.png)
 ![](Images/About_This_Mac.png)
+- Fn keys don't work usually on most hackintoshes, luckily, `YogaSMC` can fix this!
+Not just enabling Fn keys and their abilities, it enables Lenovo features like `Conversation Mode` to stop charging the battery at %60 to increase it's age, ture Cycle Count reading because macOS ones can be wrong, `Fn Mode` etc, to get those features, `YogaSMC` is included inside the EFIs, all you have to do is install `YogaSMCNC` app and `YogaSMCPane` which are included in the release.
-- The keyboard experience on this laptop is a bit different than a real mac, in order to make the closest to a real mac we need to make a couple of changes, first we need to swap <kbd>Cmd</kbd> to <kbd>Win</kbd> using `SSDT-Swap-Cmd-Alt` (or swap them in `System Preferences` as shown in the photo), to prevent <kbd>PrtSc</kbd> from disabling trackpad we need to remap it as <kbd>F13</kbd> (can be remaped to take screenshots and record videos as shown in the photo) and remap <kbd>F6</kbd> as <kbd>PrtSc</kbd> to disable trackpad, to make <kbd>Delete</kbd> key working like a real Mac we need to remap it as <kbd>Backspace</kbd>, in some models the brightness keys are <kbd>F11</kbd> and <kbd>F12</kbd>, or <kbd>F14</kbd> and <kbd>F15</kbd>, in `SSDT-KBD` and `SSDT-KBD` there's two queries for brightness up and brightness down and under each one of them two notifies for both of them, when pressing the desired button it will trigger both the brightness key and the another key simutaneously, which will make a feedback sound, to fix that hold `Fn` key and press the brightness key, if the brightness level changes that means that it's <kbd>F11</kbd> and <kbd>F12</kbd>, but if nothing happens that means that the brightness keys are <kbd>F14</kbd> and <kbd>F15</kbd>, to delete the unneeded notify highlight it and delete it using MaciASL which can be found [here](https://github.com/acidanthera/MaciASL), then compile it and replace it, if you want to use all the patches there's an SSDT that combines them all which is `SSDT-PS2-Map`, avoid using all of them to prevent having a `Kernel Panic`.
+- The keyboard experience on this laptop is a bit different than a real mac, in order to make the closest to a real mac we need to make a couple of changes, luckily, in the latest `VoodooPS2` release, it automatically swaps <kbd>Cmd</kbd> to <kbd>Win</kbd>, if you want to reverse it, use `SSDT-Swap-Alt-Cmd` (or swap them in `System Preferences` as shown in the photo), to prevent <kbd>PrtSc</kbd> from disabling trackpad we need to remap it as <kbd>F13</kbd> (can be remaped to take screenshots and record videos as shown in the photo) and remap <kbd>F6</kbd> as <kbd>PrtSc</kbd> to disable trackpad, to make <kbd>Delete</kbd> key working like a real Mac we need to remap it as <kbd>Backspace</kbd>, `BrightnessKeys` Kext automatically remaps brightness keys without any ACPI requirements, if your brightness keys are <kbd>F11</kbd> and <kbd>F12</kbd>, please remove these two lines using MaciASL which can be found [here](https://github.com/acidanthera/MaciASL) as they are not required and will affect brightness keys in `Fn Mode`, then compile it and replace it, if your brightness keys are <kbd>F14</kbd> and <kbd>F15</kbd>, you're good to go!
+If you want to use all keyboard patches, there's an SSDT that combines them all which is `SSDT-PS2-Map`, please avoid using all of them to prevent having a `Kernel Panic`.
 ![](Images/Keyboard.png)
 ![](Images/Remap.png)
 ![](Images/Brightness.png)
 - Who needs CDs these days?
 You can buy this caddy and replace it with the CD Drive from [here](https://www.aliexpress.com/item/32850001303.html) to get dual drives.
 - 4GB of ram isn't enough these days, Unfortunately, 4GB is built-in the motherboard, so the maximum is 12GB, you can upgrade your RAM to 12GB total from [here](https://www.amazon.com/Corsair-Module-2133MHz-Unbuffered-SODIMM/dp/B0143UM6Y0/ref=sr_1_6?dchild=1&keywords=8+ram+2133&qid=1585516185&s=electronics&sr=1-6).
-- The Wi-Fi card that shipped with this laptop is probably an Intel Wi-Fi card, there's a kexts for it under development which can be found [here](https://github.com/AppleIntelWifi/adapter) and [here](https://github.com/OpenIntelWireless/itlwm), but for now, you can buy the BCM94360CS2, an Apple wifi card for this laptop for less than 40$ (USD), nowadays, The DW1560 is quite expensive and it's not natively supported by Apple, fortunately, I bought it before it becomes expensive, you can buy it instead of the DW1560, no kexts needed because it's natively supported by macOS [The Wi-Fi Card](https://www.aliexpress.com/item/32637520988.html?trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx), [The Adapter](https://www.aliexpress.com/item/4000300306817.html?trace=wwwdetail2mobilesitedetail&trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx), [The Antennas](https://www.aliexpress.com/item/32862630916.html?trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx).
+- The Wi-Fi card that shipped with this laptop is probably an Intel Wi-Fi card which can be fixed with `itlwm` Kext which can be found [here](https://github.com/OpenIntelWireless/itlwm), please check all supported cards before buying from [here](https://openintelwireless.github.io/itlwm/Compat.html), there's another option which is buying a Broadcom Card like DW1560 and DW1830, please check all supported cards before buying from [here](https://dortania.github.io/Wireless-Buyers-Guide/unsupported.html), or you can buy an Apple Wi-Fi Card like BCM94360CS2, [The Wi-Fi Card](https://www.aliexpress.com/item/32637520988.html?trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx), [The Adapter](https://www.aliexpress.com/item/4000300306817.html?trace=wwwdetail2mobilesitedetail&trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx), [The Antennas](https://www.aliexpress.com/item/32862630916.html?trace=wwwdetail2mobilesitedetail&spm=a2g0s.9042311.0.0.5e204c4dWDlWnx).
 - You can change the frequency of your CPU in `config.plist` as shown in the photo, without changing it, macOS will recognize it as 2.71 GHz for some-reason.
 ![](Images/CPU.png)
 - You can change the name of your graphics like this, I chose the name `Intel HD Graphics 620 macOS Edition` you can choose whatever you want as shown in the photo.